angelawhere/animate-to-after-effects-bridge/README.md

 ## Troubleshooting

 **Wrong frame rate in AE** – the script conforms footage to the FLA's frame rate.
-If keys look offset, check that the AE project frame rate matches the FLA.
+If keys look offset, check that both the AE project frame rate and the imported footage frame rate match the FLA.

 **Path errors on import** – make sure the output folder hasn't been moved or renamed since export.
 The JSON stores absolute paths.
+Also check you're selecting the right folder: the export script asks for an output root, while the import script asks for the scene folder inside it (e.g. output/c114_col04/, not output/).

 **Script runs from inside a symbol** – always export from the main timeline.
-The script exits any open symbol edit modes automatically before running.
+Make sure you're not inside a symbol edit mode before running.

 **Re-import creates duplicate comps** – expected behaviour.
-Each import run creates new items.
-Copy layers from the new comp into your working comp as needed.
+Each import run creates new items labelled `(2)`, `(3)` etc. Copy layers from the new comp into your working comp as needed.